agapebondservant/llm-demo/README.md

 * To delete the pipeline:
 ```
 kapp delete -a huggingface-tanzudev-monitor-<THE PIPELINE ENVIRONMENT> -y -nargo
+kapp delete -a huggingface-tanzudev-configmap-monitor-<THE PIPELINE ENVIRONMENT> -y -nargo
 ```

 ### Set up other Argo Pipelines<a name="argopipelines"/>